Today, a website owner friend in the group reported that after upgrading to WordPress 5.3, when publishing a post, they were prompted:

 The occurrence of this problem

-usually has two reasons:
+is usually due to two reasons:

-1. Plugin and editor compatibility issues 2.
-WP REST API issues 3.
-System image reasonsBelow, we analyze the solutions to these two types of problems.
+1. Compatibility issues between a plugin and the editor 2.
+Issues with the WP REST API 3.
+Issues with the system imageBelow, we analyze the solutions for these two types of problems.

-How to Disable the New Gutenberg Editor in WordPressAdditionally, some users reported that switching to Firefox browser allows normal publishing; you can also try this.
+How to Disable the New WordPress Gutenberg EditorAdditionally, some netizens have reported that switching to the Firefox browser allows normal publishing.
+You can also try this.

-WP REST API issues
+Issues with the WP REST API

-Disable WP REST APISystem image reasons
+Disable WP REST APIReasons related to the system image

-This response is not a valid JSON response.
-Then, when uploading images, you can click on the Media Library, and then from the
+this response is not a valid JSON response, then when uploading images, you can click on the Media Library, and then from the

 Media Libraryinterface, click the

-to upload image files, which can
+upload image files.
+This can

-indirectly resolvethis error.
+indirectly solvethis error.

-The above methods didn't work?
+The above method didn't work?

 - Disable all plugins and switch themes to try